-To enroll in the Clinical Psychology and Neuropsychology Track, contact the director, Dr. Bruce J. Diamond at diamondb@wpunj.edu, (973)720-3400 or contact Jan Pinkston at pinkstonj@wpunj.edu.
-You must also complete the track application and submit it to the Honors College.
+To enroll in the Clinical Psychology and Neuropsychology Track, contact the director, Dr. Bruce J. Diamond at diamondb@wpunj.edu, (973)720-3400.
+You must first be admitted to the Honors College, after which you can apply to the track.